CarolinaFernandez/CarolinaFernandez.github.io/_posts/2014-09-21-Upgrade-Django-1.2.3-to-1.4.5.md

 #### XMLField

 This field, once present in Django 1.2.3, is no longer supported.
-It must be changed to a `TextField` to work under Django 1.4.5.
+It must be changed to a <code>TextField</code> to work under Django 1.4.5.
 This field already existed under Django, therefore this change shall not affect your app, whether it runs under 1.2.3 or 1.4.5.

 ```python
 from django.db import models